 An American lady writes us in June 2013: We stayed in guesthouses each night.
 Even the smallest villages seem to have one.
 Costs ranged from $15 to $25 per person per night, including dinner and breakfast.
 We didn’t have camping equipment with us, but I saw signs in several villages for camp sites that appeared to have been developed by a Swedish NGO.

-The food will consist of rice, flat bread, wonderful middle-east-meets-central asia chicken and mutton dishes, dhal, yogurt, butter, cucumber and tomato salads, and gallons and gallons of “sheer choy” or butter tea.
+According to another report, the food at guesthouses will consist of rice, flat bread, wonderful middle-east-meets-central asia chicken and mutton dishes, dhal, yogurt, butter, cucumber and tomato salads, and gallons and gallons of “sheer choy” or butter tea.
 Food at meals will be plentiful and delicious.
 Every village where you stop, even if only for a short time, will want to offer some sheer choy and bread–and often more, like bowls of yogurt.

 A car + driver will cost 100$ per day.
 A 4WD is necessary, Afghanistan has some of the worst roads in the world.
 There is no public transport in the Wakhan Corridor.
 If you want to cycle, take plenty of spare parts.

 A car from Eshkashim to Sarhad costs 450$, 400$ for hagglers.
 It’s 200 km distance, but it takes a whole day to get there due to the very bad road.
 Sargas is 300$.
 Best to team up with other travelers, or to hitchhike!
 It’s easy, says one traveler.
 If you have the time to wait for a day or 2, you can get a cheaper ride back from Sarhad to Eshkashim with a car that was going empty already.
 Although hitch-hiking is apparently an option for the time-rich, please note there are only 4-5 cars in the Wakhan corridor.